tanat44/UAV-CAAT-Webscraper/README.md

 - "beautifulsoup" library for inspecting HTML tag / attributes, injecting some styling as neccessary
 - Some of the static files, such as .css/.ttf/images are downloaded and modified to serve the purpose
 - "pdfkit" library for rendering and save pdf
-- "wkhtmltopdf" separate installation is neccessary to make "pdfkit" work
+- "wkhtmltopdf.exe" is packaged with the distribution.
+No separate installation is required.

 ## Notes on development
 - Create binaries and automatic copy asset folder